mgueury/oke_mysql_java_101/README.md

 There are 2 main ways to create a MySQL database.

 #### A. MySQL Database System.
+To make it easy follow this step by step but do not create a new network setup.
+Just install MDS in the VCN of OKE

 Follow this step-by-step:
 - https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=722&p210_type=1&session=8506648845614